afterxleep/Bouncer/README.md

 https://apps.apple.com/us/app/bouncer-sms-block-list/id1457476313

-Contribute
+How to Contribute
 ----------------------

-If you find issues, or want to add a feature, simply fork this repo and open a Pull Request.
+Please report any found issues or feed free to fork the repo and open pull requests with fixes, features or updates.

 License